Von Willebrand disease: Pathophysiology

 The lack of von Willebrand factor is the cause of VWD.

+Von Willebrand factor is normally synthesized in the endoplasmic reticulum of endothelial cells lining blood vessels (and also in megakaryocytes), and it is then packaged into multimers (many strands of vWF connected by disulfide bonds) by the Golgi and stored in Weibel-Palade bodies as a helical spiral of multiple multimers.
+When vWF is secreted by endothelial cells, the multimers are cleaved by the enzyme ADAMTS13 and vWF circulates in the plasma in a coiled and inactive form.
+When there is damage to a blood vessel (due to trauma or other factors) collagen under the blood vessel lining is exposed.
+When vWF comes into contact with exposed collagen it uncoils and binds to the collagen.
+Circulating platelets bind to vWF using their GpIb-alpha surface protein which binds to a specific area on the uncoiled vWF strand (The A1 domain binding site).
+Upon binding, the platelets become activated and irregularly shaped which attracts more platelets to the area of vascular damage to form a platelet plug in the blood vessel wall and stop the bleeding.
+In VWD, vWF is either deficient (type 1 disease), dysfunctional (type 2 disease), or is completely absent (the severe type 3 disease) leading to dysfunction in the above mechanism to stop bleeding.

+Circulating vWF also binds to coagulation factor VIII preventing it from being degraded.
+Factor VIII is involved in the coagulation cascade to also prevent excessive bleeding.

-Von Willebrand factor is a multimeric protein mainly active in conditions of high blood flow and shear stress.
+Von Willebrand factor is mainly active in conditions of high blood flow and shear stress.
 Deficiency of VWF, therefore, shows primarily in organs with extensive small vessels, such as skin, gastrointestinal tract, and uterus.
 In angiodysplasia, a form of telangiectasia of the colon, shear stress is much higher than in average capillaries, and the risk of bleeding is increased concomitantly.

 In more severe cases of type 1 VWD, genetic changes are common within the VWF gene and are highly penetrant.
 In milder cases of type 1 VWD, a complex spectrum of molecular pathology may exist in addition to polymorphisms of the VWF gene alone.

 The individual's ABO blood group can influence presentation and pathology of VWD.
 Those individuals with blood group O have a lower mean level than individuals with other blood groups.
 Unless ABO group-specific VWF:antigen reference ranges are used, normal group O individuals can be diagnosed as type I VWD, and some individuals of blood group AB with a genetic defect of VWF may have the diagnosis overlooked because VWF levels are elevated due to blood group.